 Between the Toes Strap Vs Over the Foot Strap

-Sandal strap designs vary widely.
+Hiking sandal strap designs vary widely.
 Some sandals strap over the top of your foot.
 Some straps go between your big toe and the toe next to it.
 These could have a flip flop like design or a loop for your big toe.
-Most hiking sandals have a strap behind the foot for added stability.
+The best hiking sandals have a strap behind the foot for added stability.

-The main benefit of having a between the toe strap is that it can give you a bit more control and stability.
+The main benefit of having a between-the-toe strap is that it can give you a bit more control and stability.
 The toe strap helps to hold your foot in place better so you don’t slide around on the sandal’s rubber sole.
-You can also manipulate your big toe to adjust the sandal slightly while stepping.
+You can also manipulate your big toe to adjust the hiking sandal slightly while stepping.
+For example, if you lift your toe, the straps on your foot tighten slightly.
+This is useful while hiking on a slippery surface.
 The strap may also reduce blisters by preventing your foot from moving and rubbing against the straps too much.

 There are two drawbacks to having a toe strap.
-First, it makes putting the sandal on slightly more difficult.
+First, it makes putting the hiking sandal on slightly more difficult.
 You have to put your toe into the strap.
 Like threading a needle.
 You can’t just slide your foot in as easily.
 The second drawback is that toe straps make it more difficult to wear socks with your sandals.
 You may need a pair of toe socks to go with your sandals if you ever plan to wear them with socks.
-I like the Injinji Run 2.0 Lightweight No-Show Toe Socks.
+I like the limide Men’s Running Toe Socks.

 This choice really comes down to personal preference.
 It is a major debate between those who wear Chaco sandals.
 For technical hiking, having a toe strap is probably best.
+For casual hiking and day-to-day use, sandals without toe straps are often the better choice.
 To read more, check out this great article about toe straps from Outdoorzer.

 If you’re looking for a pair of sandals that are capable of some serious hiking, Chaco Z2 Classic is an excellent choice.
 These durable sandals offer excellent arch support and an adjustable strap for a custom-like fit.
 They also have 3.5 mm lugged rubber soles which provide solid traction when the terrain gets technical.
 The thick soles provide protection from sharp rocky surfaces.
 These sandals are on the heavier side for hiking sandals but the features and comfort are worth the additional weight in my opinion.